 This multi-disciplinary course, presented in seminar format, draws from the disciplines of psychology, sociology, history, and philosophy, and encourages students to explore issues critical to their academic goals and objectives.
-The course emphasizes verbal communication, critical thinking, intellectual development, and academic choices.
+Students will build both verbal and oral communication skills, develop strategies for community building, explore and utilize college resources, practice self-advocacy, and articulate how their educational paths propel their career goals.
+All coursework is interactive and applicable to students' other directly courses, responsibilities, and needs.